Dynatrace/fastlane-plugin-dynatrace/README.md

 ```

 #### Waiting time between app upload and dSYM file download
-There is a waiting time after the application has finished uploading to App Store Connect until the dSYM files are ready to be downloaded.
+After a completed upload to App Store Connect, there is some waiting time before the dSYM files are ready to be downloaded.
 The Dynatrace fastlane plugin waits and downloads the symbol files if setting the `waitForDsymProcessing` is true and a waiting period is provided via `waitForDsymProcessingTimeout`.
 We recommend 1800 seconds (30 mins) as the default waiting time.
-In our exprience this is sufficiently long for the processing to happen.
-If this duration is not long enough it needs to be increased.
+In our experience, this is sufficiently long for the processing to happen.
+If this duration is not long enough, you need to increase it.

 > Note: this timeout is the **maximum** waiting time.
 If the symbol files are ready sooner, the plugin will continue to the download and will not wait for the whole duration of the timeout.

 ## B) Not Bitcode-enabled iOS apps or Android apps
-If one of the following options is true, then this option is the right one for you:
+If at least one of the following conditions is true, you should follow this approach:

 * **not** using Bitcode for your iOS app
 * already downloaded the new symbol files from App Store Connect manually